seamuskills/Seamus--Arsenal/README.md

 -ps
-Thanks to Jade on discord, couldn't have done it without your amazing help!
+Thanks to Jaded on discord, couldn't have done it without your amazing help!